nodejs/node/doc/contributing/collaborator-guide.md

 a placeholder in the module registry as soon as possible.
 Link to the pull request that introduces the new core module in the placeholder's `README`.

-If the module name without the `node:` prefix is not free and the module is not widely used, contact the owner to see if they would be willing to transfer it to the project.
+If the module name is not free and the module is not widely used, contact the owner to see if they would be willing to transfer it to the project.